GREAT IDEAS FOR ENTREPRENEURS FROM THE THOUGHT LEADERS AT CASEY NEILON

 Over the last few years, I’ve had the great privilege of working with successful entrepreneurs.
 I’ve also watched people launch businesses and then struggle.
 Starting a new business is a risky venture.
 Sometimes it can feel as if there are secrets successful entrepreneurs know that the rest of us don’t know.
 That can be frustrating.

 The high-risk zone for nearly any business is within the first 24 months.
 If you can survive or thrive within that early-stage period, your chances of long-term success are much improved.
-After serving hundreds of entrepreneurs, I’ve come to recognize five key areas that tend to accelerate early-stage success.
+After serving dozens of entrepreneurs, I’ve come to recognize five key areas that tend to accelerate early-stage success.
 Here are my lessons learned.

 What Is An Early-Stage Entrepreneur?